Hillel Halkin

-Hillel Halkin (הלל הלקין; born 1939) is an American-born Israeli translator, biographer, literary critic, and novelist, who has lived in Israel since 1970.
+Hillel Halkin (הלל הלקין; born 1939) is an American-born Israeli translator, biographer, literary critic, and novelist who has lived in Israel since 1970.

 Biography

 Hillel Halkin was born in New York City two months before the outbreak of World War II.
 He was the son of Abraham S. Halkin, then a professor of Jewish literature, history, and culture at the Jewish Theological Seminary of America, and his wife Shulamit, a daughter of Rabbi Meir Bar-Ilan.
-In 1970 he made aliyah to Israel, settling in Zikhron Ya'akov.
+In 1970, he made aliyah to Israel and settled in Zikhron Ya'akov.
 He studied English literature at Columbia University.

 Halkin is married to Marcia and is the father of two daughters.